Help Center

 Does Base64 reduce image quality?

 No. Base64 encoding does not change the original image quality.
+It only changes how the same binary data is represented.

 What formats are supported?

-JPG, JPEG, PNG, GIF, BMP, TIFF, SVG, WEBP, AVIF and ICO.
+JPG, JPEG, PNG, GIF, BMP, TIFF, SVG, WEBP, AVIF and ICO are supported.